-At Meredith Bateman Law in Riverview, we have received many questions from our customers regarding wills and power of attorney.
+At Meredith Bateman Law in Riverview, we have received many questions from our clients regarding wills and powers of attorney.
 We have done our best to answer these on this page.
 If you require more information, please give us a call.

 Why Do I Need a Will?

 After a person’s death, many issues have to be dealt with, including burial and or memorial services and making decisions about your personal belongings.
 Financial issues may include ensuring the income taxes for your estate are completed, dealing with your debts, closing your bank accounts and dealing with any property, insurance or investments that may exist.
 Finally, if there are children under 19 or older children that may be dependent because of post-secondary education attendance or mental or physical health issues, their well-being must be looked after.
 In the Province of New Brunswick, when a person dies without a will, his or her estate must be distributed in accordance with the Devolution of Estates Act.
 Under this act, your estate is distributed in a way that you may not have intended or wanted.

 If you die without a will, then it will potentially cost your family unexpected legal fees, time and aggravation to sort out your affairs.
 If you have not spoken to close family members about your wishes, it may cause heartache and arguments between them in having to deal with these issues without any idea what it is you would have preferred.

 Do I Need a Lawyer to Prepare My Will?